fossadev/fossabot-docs/docs/keywords/flags.md

 Instructs Fossabot to reference your keyword variable for defining the properties of a given phrase.
 The content of a keyword must be the variable key.

+For more information on variables, check out our [variables documentation](/keywords/variables).

 ### Example

 For a variable, that has a key of `myKey`: